-Submit an Application Fee: action will not be taken on admission or a financial aid application until an Application Fee of \$100.00 is received.
-Please send the registration fee in the form of a check or money order, payable to THE TEMPLE.
+Submit a Registration/Evaluation Fee: action will not be taken on admission or a financial aide application until a Registration/Evaluation Fee of \$100.00 and \$50.00 enrollment fee is received.
+Please send the evaluation fee in the form of a check or money order, payable to THE TEMPLE Annapolis.
 After seven (7) day from signing the Enrollment Agreement, this fee is is non-refundable.